MatthewTorretta/Financial_Datascience_Assignments/README.md

 (Image_Classification) Tasks:

-- Install and setup the object classification example from the lecture slides.
+- Install and setup object classification module from the TF object detection API to perform object detection.
-- Using some street level images of people outside shops of your own choice run the classification tools on your images.
+- Using some street level images of people outside shops of your own choice, run the classification tools on your images.